jorgelarosa38/sts-documentation/README.md

 ## 11. Storage Provider: How to set in localstorage

 :boom::boom::boom: **TBD** :boom::boom::boom:

-If we need to save a variable in the localstorage, have to use the StorageService for that.
-Now, how to use it?
+Sometimes, we are going to need to save a variable in local memory, and use it in another page, all of this for a correct work of our page.
+So, if we need to save a variable in the localstorage, have to use the StorageService for that.
+But, how to use it?

 First, define it in the component's constructor.